- Home

 Do you want to give a kidney to someone you know, but it is not possible because, for example, the blood type or tissue characteristics do not match?
 Then the cross-over program can help.

 This is an exchange program where a kidney patient from another couple receives your kidney.
-And at the same time, the kidney from their donor goes to the recipient you wanted to help.
+At the same time, the kidney from their donor goes to the recipient you wanted to help.
 Many people experience this as a valuable way of donating.
 They still feel connected to the person they wanted to help.

 More about cross-over

-Weighing pros and cons
+Weighing the pros and cons

 For the recipient of your donor kidney, there are advantages compared to a kidney from a deceased donor.